sircharleswatson/100-days-of-code/log.md

 **Thoughts**: I didn't really have anything planne dout yet so I need to do that.
 This challenge is all about building a project, so I'm giving myself some leeway to do non-code stuff, as long as it's still towards the project.

 **Link(s) to work**: N/A

+### Day 6: Jan 6, Friday

+**Today's Progress**:More RN tutorial

+**Thoughts**: Sort of kinda worked on the RN tutorial.
+My keyboard was broken when I sat down to work on it so I was freaking out since my computer is brand spankin new.
+Got it fixed though and spend a few minutes advancing on the tutorial.
+Will do more tomorrow.

+**Link(s) to work**: N/A